 The student may petition for a change of program or curriculum by completing the Change of Curriculum Request Form.
-Such change requires the approval of the receiving department chair or division dean or designee.
-The receiving department chair or division dean will review the student's transcript record and indicate to the student (in writing) as to the decision of acceptance to the program.
-For the student who has been accepted, the department chair or division dean will also indicate in writing those courses that will meet graduation requirements in the student's new curriculum or program, based upon the current college catalog in place at the time of this change.
+Such change requires the approval of the receiving school dean or designee.
+The receiving school dean will review the student's transcript record and indicate to the student (in writing) as to the decision of acceptance to the program.
+For the student who has been accepted, the school dean will also indicate in writing those courses that will meet graduation requirements in the student's new curriculum or program, based upon the current college catalog in place at the time of this change.
 In certain cases, an academic program may have a set of internal admission standards (e.g. - Nursing, Veterinary Science.)
 The student should consult with the receiving department/division for these standards.